Azure/azure-powershell/src/Nginx/Nginx.Autorest/README.md

 <!-- region Generated -->
 # Az.Nginx
-This directory contains the PowerShell module for the Nginx service.
+This directory contains the PowerShell module for the Nginx service. test commit

 ---
 ## Info